-With a history dating back thousands of years, Macedonia was first united in 356 BC by Philip II of Macedon in the Kingdon of Macedon.
+With a history dating back thousands of years, the FYROM was first united in 356 BC by Philip II of Macedon in the Kingdom of Macedon.
 Philip's son, the famous Alexander the Great has conquered even more land and increased his empire.
 In 146 BC the Roman Empire established the Province of Macedonia, divided into 2 main parts, Prima and Salutaris.
-During the ruling of Domitian, Macedonia became part of the Province of Moesia.
-In medieval times Macedonia was part of the Byzantine Empire, the Bulgarian Empire, the Serbian Empire and the Otoman Empire.
-In 1944 it vbecame a part of the Yugoslavia.
+During the ruling of Domitian, the FYROM became part of the Province of Moesia.
+In medieval times it was part of the Byzantine Empire, the Bulgarian Empire, the Serbian Empire and the Ottoman Empire.
+In 1944 it became a part of Yugoslavia.

 General facts and figures

-The official name is "Republic of Macedonia" and the capital is Skopje.
+The capital is Skopje.
 The local time is GMT +1.
 The official language is Macedonian and the currency is the Macedonian denar.
 It borders Kosovo, Serbia, Bulgaria, Greece and Albania